videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 }
 ```

-2. Now lets create a message input and send button to publish the messages.
+2. Next create a message input and a send button to publish the messages.

 ```js
 import { SafeAreaView, TouchableOpacity, TextInput, Text } from "react-native";